Master of Arts in Social Science with Emphasis in Ecological Psychology and Environmental Humanities

 6. Ecopsychological Sensibility - A commitment to the art of living a psychological life; being an active participant in a responsive and relational ecological world that requires our attention, responsibility, and care.
 7. Integrity and Ecological Ethics – A developed ecological ethics that continually questions and examines how one ought to live and act in relation to others and the ecological world with a conscious understanding of their consequences.

-8. Motivation for Lifelong Learning – An established commitment to explore, question, and deepen one's understanding of the world, and persist in educating one's self across contexts throughout a lifetime.
+8. Motivation for Lifelong Learning – An established commitment to exploring, questioning, and deepening one's understanding of the world, and persist in educating one's self across contexts throughout a lifetime.

 9. Personal Identity – An acquired sense of personal worth, integrity, and self-confidence that arise from the experiences of studying ecological psychology as a philosophy for life in a responsive world.

-10. Professional Identity – Advanced knowledge, skill, and ecopsychological capabilities, which can be utilized in any profession; a developed professional identity that compliments one's values.
+10. Professional Identity – Advanced knowledge, skill, and ecopsychological capabilities, which can be utilized in any profession; a developed professional identity that complements one's values.

 1. Demonstrate attainment of Program learning Outcomes and Institutional Learning Outcomes through the completion of the MA Capstone Project.